vestrel00/contacts-android/DEV_NOTES.md

 There may be a scenario where the unstructed `StructuredName.DISPLAY_NAME` does not match the structured components.
 Such scenarios are possible but is considered incorrect.
 For example, it is possible to programatically set the display name to "Ice Cold" but set the given and family name to "Hot Fire".
-The `Contacts.DISPLAY_NAME` is made up of the given and family name ("Hot Fire") and not the unstructured display name; .
+The `Contacts.DISPLAY_NAME` is made up of the prefix, given, middle, family name, and suffix ("Hot Fire") and not the unstructured display name.

 The Contacts Provider's [general matching][3] algorithm does **not** include the `Contacts.DISPLAY_NAME`.
 However, the `StructuredName.DISPLAY_NAME` is included in the matching